janboddez/indieblocks/readme.txt

 == Changelog ==
 = 0.8.0 =
 Various bug fixes.
+Add Link Preview block.
 Also, webmentions are now closed when comments are, although this behavior is filterable.
 = 0.7.1 =
+Add Location block.
 The Facepile block now supports v5.0 and up of the Webmention plugin.
 = 0.7.0 =
 Store temperatures in Kelvin rather than degrees Celsius.
 Update `masterminds/html5` to version 2.8.0.
 Add Location block.
 = 0.6.0 =